Borders and Boundaries Postdoctoral Fellowships

 Basic Page Sidebar Menu Perry World House

-The Project on Borders and Boundaries in World Politics is looking to fill two one-year, renewable postdoctoral fellow positions.
+The Project on Borders and Boundaries in World Politics is looking to fill two postdoctoral fellow positions.
+Both are one-year and renewable.
 Partially supported by the National Science Foundation, the Project is concerned with boundaries between organized human communities, broadly understood.

 Research Postdoctoral Fellowship: The postdoctoral fellow will split their time between their own research and Borders & Boundaries project research.
 Postdoctoral fellows will be expected to work 25% of their time on project research.
 Applicants with an interest in territorial politics; migration and movement across borders; development in and across border regions; border crossing regimes, architectures and institutions; transnational migration; transnational crime, human trafficking and law enforcement across borders; and related issues are welcome to apply.
 Skills in empirical spatial analysis, GIS technologies, mapping technologies, experimental analyses, computerized textual and imaging analyses, and similar technologies are highly desirable, as are computer programming skills and experience using large computer databases and statistical software.

-Applications are welcome from scholars who have received their Ph.D. or equivalent degrees in the last two years (not earlier than June 2018), or who expect to complete their degree by June 2020.
-To receive full consideration, applications and letters of recommendation should be received by January 24, 2020.
+Applications are welcome from scholars who have received their Ph.D. or equivalent degrees since June 2019, or who expect to complete their degree by June 2021.
+Applications closed on January 10, 2021.

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
 Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice) or (215) 898-7803 (TDD).